jerhabor/studyhaven/README.md

 <img src="static/images/studyhaven-mockup.PNG" alt="StudyHaven display on devices" width="100%" height="auto"/>

 # StudyHaven
 Welcome to StudyHaven!
 This is an app that will reassure your capability for academic success.
-Aimed at students of ages 7 - 18 years, StudyHaven provides top quality stationery to aid studying, details exam question written by former examiners and professional tutors who carry evidence of high performance in there academia.
-This is the place to get the very best out of your learning whilst knowing you can rely on attaining the necessary studying equipment and materials to become the best student you can be.
+Aimed at students of ages 7 - 18 years, StudyHaven provides top quality stationery to aid studying.
+The platform also hosts StudyHaven books with detailed exam questions written by former examiners and professional tutors who carry evidence of high performance in there academia.
+This is the place to get the very best out of your learning whilst utilising our top-tier studying equipment and materials to become the best student you can be.

 StudyHaven is deployed to Heroku and can be accessed [here](https://studyhaven.herokuapp.com/).